emrspecialistsamer/aws-lake-formation-workshop/website/content/90-cleanups/_index.md

 <center><h2>Cleaning Up</h2></center>

 <div style="text-align: justify">
 When you have finished with this workshop, remember to clean up all those AWS resources that you created using AWS CloudFormation.
+You have to delete the content in the S3 buckets created part of this exercise before deleting the CloudFormation Stacks.
 Use the AWS CloudFormation console or AWS CLI to delete the stack named <b>Lake-Formation-WF</b> and <b>Lake-Formation-With-EMR-WF</b>.
 </div>